 After the recommended amount of time has passed, take the knife out of the coffee and wipe down with a damp cloth and dry thoroughly.
 Your knife has undergone an incredible transformation and is now a lot easier to maintain.
 Still wipe that blade down and keep it clean and dry, but it’s going to be a lot more rust resistant than before.

 You want to get that coffee smell off the steel, so I recommend cutting up some yellow onions to pull out the coffee fragrance.
-Then fry those onions with some bacon and put ‘em on a burger.
-You can thank me later by making a burger for me too.
+Then fry those onions.
+Coffee fried onions will win you the adoration of all your foodie friends at that next pot luck!

 Pretty cool, huh?
-This process produces spectacular results on Shirogami #1 or #2 AND Aogami #2, my Moritaka is jet black.
+This process produces spectacular results on Shirogami #1 or #2.It also does wonders on Kurro-uchi finished knives as well as Aogami steels.
+The results are less striking but just as functional.
+My Moritaka 210mm Kiritsuke is almost jet black!